|White beans, seasoned with the Trinity, garlic, green onion, parsley, bacon and andouille sausage, and served over white rice.|

 Cover everything with fresh water, plus about an inch and a half, and bring to a boil.
 Reduce heat and simmer for about 1-1/2 hours, stirring occasionally, or until beans are tender and gravy is thickened.
 Add additional water if needed to thin.
 Stir in the green onion, parsley, Cajun seasoning, salt and pepper and simmer another 5 minutes.
 Taste and adjust seasonings.
 Serve over hot rice with cornbread and pass the hot sauce at the table.

-Variation: Use about a pound of ham hocks, or several ham shanks together with or instead of the andouille, adjust seasonings as needed.
-Can also add in a can of Rotel tomatoes and if desired, add in 1/2 pound of fresh, raw, peeled and deveined shrimp, cooking until shrimp is pink and cooked through.
+Variations: Use about a pound of ham hocks, or several ham shanks together with or instead of the andouille, adjust seasonings as needed.
+Stir in and if desired, .

 For Soup: Prepare as above for soaking beans and prepping meats and veggies.
 Cover beans with fresh water and add in 1 quart of chicken stock or broth.
 Proceed with recipe, adding more water if needed as they cook.
 Can also substitute canned white beans - you want 2 to 3, drained and rinsed.
 Cook only long enough to warm the beans through.